nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - [`ReferralRequest`](accessrecord_structured_development_referralrequest.html) resources representing the patient's referrals will be returned.
 - [`ProcedureRequest`](accessrecord_structured_development_diaryentry.html) resources representing the patient's diary entries will be returned.
 - [`DocumentReference`]() resources representing the patient's documents.
 - and when the `numberOfMostRecent` parameter is set:
   - limit the number of returned consultations to match the included value
-- when the `consultationSearchPeriod` is set:
+- and when the `consultationSearchPeriod` parameter is set:
   - when a `start` value is set, all consultations with an `Encounter.period.start` after the date **MUST** be returned
   - and when an `end` value is set, all consultations with an `Encounter.period.end` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, consultations with an `Encounter.period.start` after the `start` and an `Encounter.period.end` before the `end` **MUST** be returned
-- when the `includeNumberOfMostRecent` is set:
+- and when the `includeNumberOfMostRecent` parameter is set:
   - consultations **MUST** be ordered by `Encounter.period.start` descending
   - and the number of most recent consultations matching the parameter value **MUST** be returned
 - `Organization`, `Practitioner`, `PractitionerRole` and `Location` resources that are referenced by the above resources that represent the consultation and its linked information